SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Escaping Characters

-- You may stumble on [`!` characters](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABENNAMES_ESCAPING.html) specified before operands, particularly in signatures of [procedures](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenprocedure_glosry.htm).
+- You may encounter [`!` characters](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABENNAMES_ESCAPING.html) specified before operands, particularly in signatures of [procedures](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenprocedure_glosry.htm).
 - They are used to distinguish the operand's name from ABAP words.
 - When compiling ABAP programs, the specifications with the escape character are not considered as ABAP words.
 - When executing the programs, the escape characters are ignored.

 The following nonsensical example shows various specifications with the escape character that emphasize in the program that the operands are not to be confused with ABAP words.
 These specifications are not mandatory in the example.
-The example only addresses escape characters you may stumble on in ABAP code.
+The example only addresses escape characters you may encounter in ABAP code.

 ```abap
 CLASS zcl_demo_abap DEFINITION